 Economic Growth refers to the rise in the value of everything produced in the economy.
 It implies the yearly increase in the country’s GDP or GNP, in percentage terms.
-It alludes to considerable rise in per-capita national product, over a period, i.e. the growth rate of increase in total output, must be greater than the population growth rate.
+It alludes to a considerable rise in the per-capita national product, over a period, i.e. the growth rate of increase in total output, must be greater than the population growth rate.

 Economic Growth is often contrasted with Economic Development, which is defined as the increase in the economic wealth of a country or a particular area, for the welfare of its residents.
 Here, you should know that economic growth is an essential but not the only condition for economic development.